<!--

 }

-/// @notice Get only active validators (where deactivatedAtHeight == 0)
+/// @notice Get active validators.

-/// @return validators Array of active validators
+/// @return validators Active validators (`deactivatedAtHeight == 0`).

 function getActiveValidators() external view returns (Validator[] memory validators);

-/// @notice Get the height at which the contract was initialized
+/// @notice Get contract owner.

 function owner() external view returns (address);

-/// @return The count of validators
+/// @return count Validator count.

 function validatorCount() external view returns (uint64);

-/// @notice Get validator information by index in the validators array
+/// @notice Get validator by array index.

-/// @return The validator struct at the given index
+/// @return validator Validator at `index`.

 function validatorByIndex(uint64 index) external view returns (Validator memory);

-/// @notice Get validator information by address
+/// @notice Get validator by address.

-/// @return The validator struct for the given address
+/// @return validator Validator for `validatorAddress`.

 function validatorByAddress(address validatorAddress) external view returns (Validator memory);

-/// @notice Get validator information by public key
+/// @notice Get validator by public key.

-/// @param publicKey The validator's public key to look up
+/// @param publicKey Ed25519 public key.

-/// @return The validator struct for the given public key
+/// @return validator Validator for `publicKey`.

 function validatorByPublicKey(bytes32 publicKey) external view returns (Validator memory);